microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationProxyApplication.md

 This example creating a new application with only the basic required settings, and the default domain for applications.

-- `DisplayName` parameter specifies the display name of new application.
+- `-DisplayName` parameter specifies the display name of new application.
-- `ExternalUrl` parameter specifies the URL that use to access the application from outside user private network.
+- `-ExternalUrl` parameter specifies the URL that use to access the application from outside user private network.
-- `InternalUrl` parameter specifies the URL that use to access the application from inside user private network.
+- `-InternalUrl` parameter specifies the URL that use to access the application from inside user private network.

 ### Example 2: Creating a new application with ApplicationServerTimeout and ExternalAuthenticationType parameter